One of the most significant factors in women's health is adopting a workout regimen that makes sense based on your body type, age, and fitness goals.

 How can a woman get fit and toned fast at home?

-Even if you have no idea where to start, the beauty of the world today is that there is an endless number of fitness-oriented resources for women.
-Losing weight, getting fit, and building muscle tone are as easy as downloading an app or searching for fitness videos on YouTube.
+There is an endless number of fitness-oriented resources for women.
+Losing weight, getting fitter, and building muscle tone all start by downloading an app or searching for fitness videos on YouTube.

 How many times a week should the average woman workout?